metasfresh/metasfresh-documentation/_webui_collection/EN/link_dunning_type_to_partner.md

 ### Steps
 1. Open an existing customer entry from your [business partners](Menu) or [create a new customer](New_business_partner_customer).
-1. Go to the tab "Customer" at the bottom of the page and open the [Advanced Edit Menu](Open_AdvancedEditTab).
+1. Go to the tab "Customer" at the bottom of the page and open the [advanced edit menu](Open_AdvancedEditTab).
- >**Note:** The business partner must be registered as a customer for dunning to be available.
+ >**Note:** The business partner must be registered as a customer for dunning to become available.

 1. In the field **Dunning** select the desired dunning type.
 1. Click "Done" to close the window and apply the changes.